arnavgautam/TreeHacks2015/HOLs/HOL-AutomatingVMManagementPS/HOL.md

 <a name='Exercise2'/>
 ### Exercise 2: Using PowerShell CmdLets for Advanced Provisioning ###

-In addition to just creating a single uncustomized virtual machine.
-You can also configure data disks, disk cache settings, networking endpoints and automatically configure domain join settings at provisioning time in addition to batch creating virtual machines using the *New-AzureVMConfig/New-AzureVM* cmdlet combination.
+In addition to just creating a single uncustomized virtual machine, you can also configure data disks, disk cache settings, networking endpoints and automatically configure domain join settings at provisioning time.
+In this task, you will take advantage of the Windows PowerShell pipeline and make use of the *New-AzureVMConfig/New-AzureVM* cmdlet combination to create and customize your virtual machine.

 <a name='Ex2Task1' />
 #### Task 1 - Performing Custom Provisioning ####